GPII/universal/scripts/migration/schema-0.2-GPII-4014/README.md

 2. migration-step2.js

  Run this script **after** deploying the new universal docker image from the universal root directory.
-It updates all "schemaVersion" and "timestampUpdated" values.
-An example:
+It updates all "schemaVersion" and "timestampUpdated" values in batches.
+An example of migrating in batches of 5000 documents in one batch:
 ```
-node scripts/migration/schema-0.2-GPII-4014/migration-step2.js http://localhost:25984
+node scripts/migration/schema-0.2-GPII-4014/migration-step2.js http://localhost:25984 5000
 ```

 3. verify.js

  Run this script **after** the data migration completes.
 It checks if all documents have been migrated.
-An example:
+An example of verifying in batches of 5000 documents in one batch:
 ```
-node scripts/migration/schema-0.2-GPII-4014/verify.js http://localhost:25984 "clientCredential-nova1" "clientCredential-nova2"
+node scripts/migration/schema-0.2-GPII-4014/verify.js http://localhost:25984 5000 "clientCredential-nova1" "clientCredential-nova2"
 ```